andrealommen/PHY309/lectures/lorentz.md

 You can find the direction of $$\vec{B}$$ using the right hand rule.

+In groups:

 Problem 5.12, page 212:

 Suppose you have two infinite straight line charges $$\lambda$$, a distance $$d$$ apart, moving along at a constant speed $$v$$ (Fig. 5.24).
 How fast would $$v$$ have to be in order for the magnetic attraction to balance the electrical repulsion?
 Work out the actual number... is this a reasonable sort of speed?

+This problem was super cool, because the answer is the speed of light.
+We talked about how this equalling of magnitudes of forces is the same equalling of magnitudes that allows an electromagnetic wave to travel.
+It can only travel at $$c$$ because that's where the magnitudes are equal.